TimoKats/pylan/misc/docs.md

 ## Class: Granularity

-Refers to the minimum step size needed for iterations given a set of patterns.
+Refers to the minimum step size needed for iterations given a set of projections.
 Can be tweaked for Item.run().
-Note that the default value here is the minimum granularity of the added patterns.
+Note that the default value here is the minimum granularity of the added projections.
 Supports: hour, day, week, month, year

 ```python
 >>> from pylan import Granularity